Papalote Museo del Niño

 TEAM: Pablo Pérez Palacios + Alfonso de la Concha Rojas, Miguel Vargas, Ignacio Rodríguez, Adriana Rubio, Andrés Domínguez, Jorge Quiroga, Blas Treviño, Carlos Macías, Alejandra Pavón, Lucía Bosch, Marcelino Pacheco, Juan Huicochea, Claudia Cortéz

-The project for a new children’s science museum in Iztapalapa is an ambitious one; both for the museum’s requirements and for the characteristics of the area where it will be built.
-Iztapalapa is the most populated area of Mexico City, with over 1.8 million people living and working there; it is almost entirely urbanized, yet lacking many of the urban services, such as fresh water and public spaces; and it reports high levels of crime and violence.
-Hence the question was not only how to build a museum, but how to build it here?
-What else can this project give to this borough?
-How can this borough benefit, culturally, architectonically and socially, from having this museum built here?
-How to bring back some nature to an area that only fifty years ago had fields and canals and now is only streets buildings, and no public spaces?
-Our proposal thus, focused on bringing life and nature back to Iztapalapa.
+This project for a new Papalote Museo del Niño, a science museum for children, is located in Iztapalapa.
+It is an ambitious project both for the museum’s requirements and for the characteristics of the area.
+Iztapalapa is the most populated area of Mexico City, with over 1.8 million people living and working there.
+It is almost entirely urbanized but many services, such a clean water and public spaces, have not been covered yet.
+In addition, it reports high crime levels and violence.
+Hence the question was not only how to build a museum, but how to build a museum in this particular area?
+What can this project give to its neighborhood?
+How can the area benefit, culturally, architectonically and socially, from having this museum built here?
+How to bring back green areas to a neighborhood that only fifty years ago had fields and canals and now is only street buildings and no public spaces?
+Our proposal, thus, focused on bringing life and nature back to Iztapalapa.